JOY/strapi-plugin-locale-select/README.md

 To start working on your plugin

 - Open a terminal
-- Navigate to your plugin folder `strapi-plugin-timezone-picker`
+- Navigate to your plugin folder `strapi-plugin-locale-select`
 - Run the following command

 ```sh